 Q.3 Justify the space and detail devoted to yeast grandparents.

-But grandmother was very kind and helped the needy.
+But the grandmother was very kind and helped the needy.
 The grandmother was apposed to grandfather in temperament.
 He was harsh and strict while she was benevolent.
-She, however, cared that grandfather was satisfied about his principle.
+She, however, cared that their grandfather was satisfied with his principle.
 She was not very strict about looking after the stable as the grandfather demanded.
 She did only the convenience of the stable man.
 It shows her benign attitude towards the servants.
 It also indicates that she was a good house manager and could solve the problems at her discretion.
-Grandmother was kind and affectionate lady.
+Grandmother was a kind and affectionate lady.
 The writer remembers that she punished him only once on some childish indecency.
-He was not allowed to come to the dinning table and had to take his meal all by himself.
+He was not allowed to come to the dining table and had to take his meal all by himself.